kandicepereira82/Vibecode-Studentopia-repo/README.md

-# StudyPal - Your Personal Study Companion
+# Studentopia - Your Personal Study Companion

-StudyPal is a comprehensive mobile productivity app designed for students to stay organized, complete tasks, maintain focus, and promote wellness.
-Built with React Native and Expo, it features a colorful, playful, and highly customizable interface with **20 animated animal companions** and **10 dynamic themes**.
+Studentopia is a comprehensive mobile productivity app designed for students to stay organized, complete tasks, maintain focus, and promote wellness.
+Built with React Native and Expo, it features a colorful, playful, and highly customizable interface with **25 adorable animal companions** and **8 dynamic themes**.

 ## ✨ Latest Updates

+- ✅ **Enhanced Onboarding Experience** - New 4-step guided setup with Studentopia Companion welcome and role selection
+- ✅ **Real-Time Theme Preview** - See your Studentopia Companion in your chosen theme before completing setup
+- ✅ **Student/Teacher Role Selection** - Personalized experience based on your role
+- ✅ **Dynamic Companion Preview** - Watch your companion's name update in real-time during onboarding
+- ✅ **Celebration Animation** - Motivational welcome message when you complete setup
 - ✅ **Time-Based Personalized Greetings** - Welcome messages change based on time of day (morning, afternoon, evening, night)
-- ✅ **Study Pal Engagement Messages** - Your Study Pal provides friendly task reminders and motivational messages on home page
+- ✅ **Studentopia Companion Engagement Messages** - Your companion provides friendly task reminders and motivational messages on home page
 - ✅ **Smart Task Reminders** - Gentle prompts when no tasks are added, with encouraging messages for daily and weekly goals
 - ✅ **Dynamic Encouragement** - Real-time motivational messages based on task completion progress
 - ✅ **Quick Task Creation** - Add tasks directly from empty state with convenient button
-- ✅ **Study Pal Integration** - Study Pal companion now appears throughout the app for consistent guidance and engagement
+- ✅ **Studentopia Companion Integration** - Companion now appears throughout the app for consistent guidance and engagement
-- ✅ **Static Study Pal Images** - Removed distracting animations, replaced with friendly static images for cleaner UI
+- ✅ **Static Companion Images** - Removed distracting animations, replaced with friendly static images for cleaner UI
-- ✅ **Study Pal in Quotes & Tips** - Your companion now appears alongside motivational quotes and study tips
+- ✅ **Companion in Quotes & Tips** - Your companion now appears alongside motivational quotes and study tips
-- ✅ **Study Pal in Timer** - Study Pal guides you during focus sessions and break times
+- ✅ **Companion in Timer** - Your companion guides you during focus sessions and break times
-- ✅ **Study Pal in Tasks** - Your companion appears in the task header to support your productivity
+- ✅ **Companion in Tasks** - Your companion appears in the task header to support your productivity
-- ✅ **Fixed Name Display** - Study Pal name now appears once only on home page, no duplication
+- ✅ **Fixed Name Display** - Companion name now appears once only on home page, no duplication
 - ✅ **Weekly Goal Display** - Weekly goal now displays "tasks completed" for clear progress tracking
 - ✅ **Enhanced Timer Features** - Custom time input, alarm sound selection, and color-coded backgrounds (green for study, blue for breaks)
 - ✅ **Custom Duration Input** - Directly type any study/break duration (1-120 minutes) with dedicated modal